-Continuing the trend of previous years, the financial year 2020 was characterised by the firm anchoring in negative territory of rate curves.
-Three-month interest rates sat between 0% and -0.54% (EONIA benchmark).
-In these circumstances, using the programme generated a financial income of 871,408 €.
-Conversely, the liquidity facilities, which were used only occasionally, generated significantly lower financial costs.
+Continuing the trend of previous years, these transactions were characterised by the firm anchoring in negative territory of rate curves.
+Notes issued under the Neu CP programme were negotiated at 3 month maturity interest rates of between -0.50% and -0.61%.
+In these circumstances, using the programme generated a financial income of more than 1.5 M \in , a sharp increase compared to 2020.